primefaces/primefaces/src/main/type-definitions/README.md

 declarations.
 In this case, just install the library directly:
 `npm install <library-name>`.

-Next, you need to edit the main `pom.xml` and look for a line that contains `--includemodules`.
+Next, you need to edit the main `pom.xml` and look for the line where the property `jsdoc.included.modules` is defined.
 This is a list of all [NPM modules](https://www.npmjs.com/) modules that should be included in the generated typedocs.
 Add the name of the third-party library there.

 > __Note:__ Please also update the `JSDOC.md` file where it tells users about the NPM types they may have to install.